ThomasHabets/sim/privacy.md

 The data is keyed off of a firebase ID the phone gets in order to be able to receive message.
-This ID exists in the service for up to 10 minutes after a request is made, and is then destroyed.
+This ID exists in the service for up to 10 minutes after a request is made, and is then destroyed since it's no longer "in flight".

 The content is encrypted with your key, so no other data is exposed to the service.